 Mental Health/Substance Use Disorder - focus: general population - priority ranking: 1

 In past Health Needs Assessments, the high need for mental health services and personnel was noted.
 Both 2017 Thiel reports reinforce the need for mental health services is still present with many qualitative responses focusing on this issue.
-Further, New York State reports that Wyoming County places fourth in the state for suicides with a mortality rate of 17.7 suicides per 100,000 people.

 Qualitative and quantitative data from the Thiel commissioned reports also indicates that the opioid abuse rate is increasing in the county.
 While data shows pain medication prescriptions rates are decreasing, likely an indication that physicians are aware of the issue, street drugs, such as heroin, are cheap and readily available.
 Many of the respondents to the Human-Centered Design report speak of how drugs have adversely affected their lives.
 County health care experts also relay stories on drug abuse cases and the wide ranging effects of the problem.

 Reproductive Health - focus: general population - priority ranking: 4

 As outlined in the Wyoming County Trends and Impact Report, many of the reproductive health indicators are positive for Wyoming County.
 Birth rates are decreasing, the teen pregnancy rate has declined significantly, and midwives are now available to address prenatal care.
 However, health care personnel have advocated that reproductive health education and programs continue to be supported for females and also males.